MarinaSci/STH_HYBRIDISATION_CAPTURE/STH_hybridisation_capture_04_MAX_DEPTH_MAX_COVERAGE.md

-# Max coverage  achieved with max gap (no probe designed for that region)
+# Relationship between gap size (between probes/baits) and normalised gap depth.
 *Ascaris lumbricoides* and *Trichuris trichiura*

 - Purpose to figure out how much gap can be tolerated, whilst still having maximum depth, when you do not have probes for that area